 Abraham Jam–composed of Billy Jonas, David LaMotte, and Dawud Wharnsby–features three “brothers” from the three Abrahamic faiths.
 Jonas, LaMotte and Wharnsby have performed extensively over the last few decades in their individual careers.
-They came together and recently announced a special one-night concert that will take place on Saturday, August 26, at Asheville Masonic Temple.
-The trio say there is an album in the works and the Masonic Temple show will kick off extensive touring.

 “Harmony is better than unity,” says David LaMotte, who helped create Abraham Jam.
 “We don’t have to be singing the same note to cultivate peace, we can sing different notes that are beautiful together.”
-LaMotte is a well-loved songwriter, with over 3000 concerts on five continents and every state in the U.S. on his musical resumé.

 They don’t just take turns sharing songs, but create music together, contributing vocal harmonies, percussion, and instrumentation to each other’s songs.

 The band originally formed in 2010.
 LaMotte, who was working with the North Carolina Council of Churches at the time, came up with the concept as a goal to form interfaith respect and cooperation.
 He approached campus Jewish, Muslim, and Christian student organizations in the area and put together an interfaith student committee that chose which musicians would be involved, as well as the name of the band.
 Abraham Jam was originally formed with Dan Nichols, an accomplished Jewish musician.
 Their first concert was at Duke University.
-Later, Billy Jonas replaced Nichols, which was an amicable transition for the trio.
+Later, Billy Jonas replaced Nichols, which was an amicable transition for the band.

 Jonas is well known in Asheville and around the country as an accomplished percussionist, guitar player, pianist, and songwriter, with infectiously whimsical songs and a knack for inspiring audiences to join in.